The Program Staff - WI

 - Irit Bloch is a Ph.D. candidate in History at the Graduate Center, CUNY.

-- Amanda Schreiner is a Ph.D. candidate in Anthropology with a concentration in archaeology at the Graduate Center, CUNY.
+- Nada Gatalo is a Ph.D. candidate in the Philosophy Department at the CUNY Graduate Center.

 - Andre Bregegere is a Ph.D. candidate in Music at the Graduate Center.